charder001/web-design-1920/README.md

 * App needs more nonsense
 * Even though Marijn actually books from a different webpage, this is fine for demonstrative purpouses, since i can't get to his own login page, sadly.

+### Conclusion
+* Needs more nonsense and personality
+* Big improvements in usabillity, because of the HJKL, better date picker and MUCH simpler concept
+* Missing defaul state in date picker and month/time selection

 <!-- Add a link to your live demo in Github Pages 🌐-->